 IV.
 Write essay on any two of the following.
-Each question carries fifteen marks
+Each question carries fifteenmarks

-- 32. What are the advantages of molecular phylogenetic analysis?
-Explain the technique - 33.
-Describe the various experiments conducted by scientists to prove that DNA is the genetic material in living organisms. - 34.
-Give a detailed account on different biological databases. - 35.
-What is central dogma in molecular biology?
+- 32) What are theadvantages of molecular phylogenetic analysis?
+Explain the technique - 33) Describe the various experiments conducted by scientists to prove that DNA is the genetic material in living organisms. - 34) Give a detailed account on different biological databases. - 35) What is central dogma in molecular biology?
 Elucidate the process by which genetic information is transferred from DNA to RNA in a prokaryotic cell.

-SIXTH SEMESTER B. SC.
-DEGREE (CBCSS) EXAMINATION

-BOTANY: CORE COURSE XI
+MODEL QUESTION PAPER SIXTH SEMESTER B. SC.
+DEGREE (CBCSS) EXAMINATION BOTANY : CORE COURSE XI BO1643: BIOTECHNOLOGY, NANOBIOTECHNOLOGY, HORTICULTURE, PLANT BREEDING (2022 Admission Onwards)

-BO1643: Horticulture, Plant Breeding & Research Methodology

-I. Answer all questions in one word or two sentences.
+- I. Answer all questions in one word or two sentences.
 Each question carries one mark.

-- 1. What is turf culture?
+- 1. Define totipotency

-- 2. What are mutagens?
+- 2. Define cosmids

-- 3. Define Pomology.
+- 3. Define quantum dots

-- 4. What is pure research?
+- 4. Define gene library

-- 5. What is urkund?
+- 5. What are cybrids

-- 6. What is floriculture?
+- 6. What are mutagens?

-- 7. What is NPK?
+- 7. Define Pomology.

-- 8. What is heterosis?
+- 8. What is floriculture?

-- 9. What is the application of peat moss?
+- 9. What is NPK?

-- 10. Define acclimatization.
+- 10. What is heterosis?.